Product vs. Engineering

 - MUI X: 2.

 Why?
-We have paid users and longer feedback loops, we have to be more aligned.
+We have paid users and longer feedback loops; we have to be more aligned.

-- MUI Toolpad: 2.
+- Rest: 2.

 The place of the role

-Where do the PM roles site?
+Where do the PM roles sit in the team?